puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 {{% /details %}}

 > The pod does not start because that the readiness probe fails.
-Now we have to change the application to use the port 8081 for serving it's endpoint.
+Now we have to change the application to use the port 8081 for serving its endpoint.

 ## Task {{% param sectionnumber %}}.2: Configure application